Ericliu001/SwiftUI-Architecture-Sample/README.md

 This sample project demonstrates advanced SwiftUI navigation techniques that solve common navigation challenges in complex applications:

-- **Single NavigationStack Architecture** - One and only NavigationStack at the root
+- **TabView with Multiple NavigationStacks** - Each tab has its own independent NavigationStack and navigation state
 - **Type-safe Navigation** with enum-based destinations
 - **Programmatic Navigation** using a centralized router
 - **Protocol-based Routing** for feature isolation and testability